Dithu Rajaraman, PhD, MSEd, BCBA, LABA

-After completing his doctoral work, which both research and consulting across the country, Rajaraman began the most recent chapter of his behavior analysis story.
+After completing his doctoral work, Rajaraman began the most recent chapter of his behavior analysis story.

 Today, Rajaraman is a psychology professor at the University of Maryland Baltimore County (UMBC).
 His role at UMBC spans multiple functions, as he teaches a variety of undergraduate and graduate level courses in their behavior analysis program and conducts behavior analytic research at the university.

 Rajaraman also considers himself lucky for another reason.
-His position as a faculty member and research staff member puts him in the position to mentor his students, aspiring behavior analysts who share his same goal of helping people through their work.
-AT UMBC specifically, this mentorship also relates to a cause he cares about deeply: diversity and inclusion.
+His position as a faculty member and research staff member allows him to mentor his students: aspiring behavior analysts who share his same goal of helping people through their work.
+At UMBC specifically, this mentorship also relates to a cause he cares about deeply: diversity and inclusion.

 “UMBC is not only exceptionally diverse in their student population, but values and sees the importance of diversity, inclusion, and social justice across so many different realms,” he notes.
 “One thing I noticed early in my career is that there aren’t many folks of Indian-American descent or South Asian descent in the [behavior analysis field].
 We’ve all seen in recent years the importance of representation, how representation matters, so I’ve been particularly excited for opportunities to mentor students from diverse backgrounds.”

 While he does not know what the future holds, Rajaraman is excited to continue his work in the behavior analysis field.
-Regardless, Rajaraman exemplifies the very best of what NECC alumni do with their careers after their time at NECC.
 While not at NECC anymore, Rajaraman shares the same goal as NECC: to help children with autism learn and grow.